I want to backup my PRTG data and configuration. How can I do it?

-- Into the program directory (core installation)
+- The program directory (core installation)

 Quick Backup of Configuration Files

-For a quick backup of the monitoring configuration only (for example, groups, devices, sensors, users, maps, reports), back up the file PRTG Configuration.dat in the data folder.
+For a quick backup of only the monitoring configuration (for example, groups, devices, sensors, users, maps, reports), back up the file PRTG Configuration.dat in the data folder.

 These files are not kept open while the PRTG core server is running and can be backed up at any time.